A simple guide to Spanish Tax Form 210 (“Modelo 210”)

 Modelo 210 is the official tax form for filing the Spanish Non-Resident Income Tax, commonly referred to as “IRNR” or “non-resident property tax”.

 Among other taxpayers, any non-resident property owner in Spain must submit Form 210 to the Agencia Tributaria whether the property is rented out or not.

-An individual is classified as tax resident in Spain when any one of the following circumstances apply.
-Otherwise, an individual is considered as non-resident in Spain for tax purposes.
+An individual is classified as a tax resident in Spain when any one of the following circumstances applies.
+Otherwise, an individual is considered a non-resident in Spain for tax purposes.

 To stay longer than 183 days in Spanish territory over the calendar year.
 In order to determine the permanence in Spanish territory, occasional absences are included, except if the taxpayer accredits their residency in another country.
 In the case of countries or territories labelled as tax havens, the Spanish tax authorities can demand proof of stay in that tax haven over a period of 183 days within the calendar year.

 To situate the main base or centre of their activities or economic activities, directly or indirectly, in Spain.

 To have dependent not legally separated spouse and/or underage children who are resident in Spain.
 The latter accept evidence to the contrary.